About the School of Management

-Upon graduation, students in the Business/Computer Information Technology division are well prepared for life after Hesston College.
-The division has a number of two-year degree programs that prepare students to enter the workforce as well as four year transfer degree programs which allow students to extend their higher education in a number of different majors.
+Upon graduation, students in the School of Management are well prepared for life after Hesston College.
+The school offers a Bachelor of Arts in business management as well as a number of two-year degree programs that prepare students to enter the workforce or transfer to pursue other business-related majors.

-Instructors have the opportunity to work with students in many different ways, serving as instructors and mentors to the students during their two years on campus.
-Instructors get to know the students closely through the small class sizes, their role as advisors, and the ability to work with students in multiple classes throughout their time at Hesston College.
+Professors have the opportunity to work with students in many different ways, serving as instructors and mentors to the students during their two years on campus.
+They get to know the students closely through small class sizes, their role as advisors and the ability to work with students in multiple classes throughout their time at Hesston College.

-The students find a supportive environment in the Business/CIT division.
+The students find a supportive environment in the School of Management.
 Students work closely with each other and their instructors in a community that is both supportive and challenging.
 Instructors work to create an environment where students feel comfortable taking risks.

 Mission and Philosophy